ELPatitoLoco/ScriptedEvents-Wiki-Clone/Variables.md

 * `TICK` - Amount of seconds that have passed since Jan 1st, 1970 (epoch).

 #### Zone
+* Each individual RoomType can be used as a variable to count the amount of players in the room.
+[All RoomTypes here](https://exiled-team.github.io/EXILED/api/Exiled.API.Enums.RoomType.html).
 * `LCZ` - Every player in Light Containment Zone.
 * `HCZ` - Every player in Heavy Containment Zone.
 * `EZ` - Every player in Entrance Zone.